 This tutorial assumes you’re setting up a router to be the primary router in your home.
 We’re going to assume you have a modem — be it cable, fiber, or DSL — that is already set up and working properly.
 Finally, we’re going to assume you have a laptop with an Ethernet port, though a desktop computer that’s near your router could also work.
 With these caveats in mind, let’s get started.

-Step 1: Connect your router to your modem and laptop
+Step 1: Connect your router to your modem

 Don’t plug your router into the power outlet just yet.
 Instead, the first thing you’re going to do is connect your modem to the WAN port, with an Ethernet cable.

 Not sure what the WAN port is?
-Most consumer routers feature five Ethernet ports, four of which are called the LAN ports (local area network) and another called the WAN (wide area network) port.
+Most consumer routers feature a group of Ethernet ports, several of which are called the LAN ports (local area network) and another called the WAN (wide area network) port.
 The WAN port looks the same as the LAN ports, but it’s often a different color and spaced apart from them.
 In the above photo, for instance, the WAN port is yellow and labeled “Internet.”
 Sometimes it will be labeled “WAN.”
 This port is intended to connect your router to the modem, and the outside world from there.
 The LAN ports are intended for connecting to local devices.

 Alternatively, you could just check our list of default router IP addresses and passwords.